|Monthly Tech-Tip |

 Alternate Names: EPK, Edgar Plastic Kaolin, EPK Kaolin

-EPK is considered by many to be the best North American kaolin for use in suspending glazes as it tends to produce a smooth thixotropic slurry.
+A secondary water-washed kaolin mined in Florida, USA.
+EPK, when wet, is sticky and thixotropic, for these reasons it is considered by many to be the best North American kaolin for use in suspending ceramic glazes.
 15-20% will normally make the glaze gel slightly, thus when a piece is immersed in the slurry and removed it drips very little and the wet glaze layer stays in place for the time it takes to dewater.
-Since EPK is very close to theoretical kaolin chemistry, it will substitute for any other pure kaolins (e.g. Pioneer).
-Conversely, most other kaolins will not change the fired properties of most glazes that specify EPK.
-If other kaolins do not suspend the slurry well enough, just gel it to make it thixotropic (see link below).
+And it dries relatively hard.
+Since EPK is very close to theoretical kaolin chemistry, it will substitute for any other such kaolins (e.g. Pioneer).

-EPK is and very white firing compared with most other American kaolins.
-It has excellent casting properties.
-But it is not plastic enough for throwing bodies, it must be augmented by a more plastic kaolin (like 6Tile) or by a plasticizer like bentonite or hectorite.
+EPK has excellent casting properties.
+But it is not plastic enough for throwing bodies, it must be augmented by a more plastic kaolin (like 6Tile) or by a plasticizer like bentonite, smectite or hectorite.
 Or, if whiteness can be sacrificed, by a ball clay.

 This material is mined and processed in Edgar Florida.
-It is extracted hydraulically (a high pressure stream of water is used to wash the clay/sand mix from the bank into a small lake).
-The slurry is pumped from the bottom and transported to vibrating screens that separate out the sand and grade it into sizes.
+It is extracted hydraulically (a high-pressure stream of water is used to wash the clay/sand mix from the bank into a small lake).
+The slurry is pumped and transported to vibrating screens that separate out the sand and grade it into sizes.
 The clay that passes the screens is pumped into a pond and settled with the aid of a flocculant.
 The slurry is then dried and the flocculant neutralized.
-The main product at this mine is high quality white sand, the clay is a byproduct.
-The company is confident that there are reserves for the next hundred years or more and the quality will be constant throughout the life cycle of the deposit.
+The main product at the mine is high quality white sand, the clay is a byproduct.
+The company is confident that there are reserves for the next hundred years.

 This was plastic and moldable two days ago, now it is incredibly sticky.
 It is being compared with 5 other kaolin:nepheline mixes, none of them have reacted in this way.